Mental clarity, fat loss, improved digestion, and

 Weight Loss with a Ketogenic Diet

 Due to the satiating nature of protein and fat it’s easy to fill up with nutrient dense food AND lose weight without feeling like I’m restricting myself- I don’t need to count all my calories because I naturally don’t overeat!
 It is awesome.
 Contradictory to my previous understanding of weight loss, I’m getting lean without feeling hungry all the time.
 I’m overjoyed to see that the sticky love-handle zone and post-pregnancy belly fat are fading away.
 I don’t have a wonder story of losing 25 pounds in a week but little by little things are changing and the best part is that is consistent.
 It feels pretty effortless actually, I do resistance training a few times a week but with the goal of building muscle to get stronger, rather than burning fat to lose weight.
 This is an important distinction to make for yourself, what your goals are can effect your general self-perception.
-Why focus on breaking down, subtly insinuating that your body is wrong or “toxic”, when you can build up strength and switch out old dead weight for a new toned body?
+Why focus on breaking down, subtly insinuating that your body is wrong or “toxic”, when you can build up strength and switch out old heavy weight for a new toned body?